-People whose diabetes is not well controlled, that is when blood glucose levels are not stable, are more at risk of developing diabetic ocular conditions.
+People whose diabetes is not well controlled, that is when blood glucose levels are not stable, are more at risk of developing diabetes-related ocular conditions.
 Diabetes management includes controlling blood glucose, blood pressure and lipid levels.
-Regular screening and improved diabetes control can slow the progression of diabetic eye disease especially when initiated soon after diabetes diagnosis.
-Intensive blood glucose control through diet and medication can prevent the onset of Diabetic Retinopathy by up to 76%.
+Regular screening and improved diabetes control can slow the progression of diabetes-related eye disease, especially when initiated soon after diabetes diagnosis.
+Intensive blood glucose control through diet and medication can prevent the onset of Diabetes-related Retinopathy by up to 76%.
 Please see sections for therapy and management of T1D and T2D for more specific information.